elima123/cnn_itesm/README.md

 ## Model training
 ### Hyperparameters (Model Configuration)

 The initial model configuration is the one below.
-This came from multiple references to adecuate and increase the model performance during training.
+This configuration was derived from findings reported in the literature and was used as the baseline for subsequent experiments.
 Model configurations changed during iterations and after switching into another model, but the main configuration idea was compared through all investigation.

 | Parameter | Value / Configuration | Rationale / Reference |
 | --- | --- | --- |